aditya-66/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01

 # 🎯 Task Completed: Clothing Brand Landing Page
-### I’m excited to share that I’ve successfully completed another project — this time, a fully responsive landing page for a clothing brand, built using HTML & CSS!
+### I’m excited to share that I’ve successfully completed my project — this time, a fully responsive landing page for a clothing brand, built using HTML & CSS!

 ## 👕 Project Highlights: